HL7/davinci-dtr/input/pagecontent/specification__behaviors__persisting_application_state.md

 The EHR is responsible for storing and updating the QuestionnaireResponse, as well as providing the user a way to choose sessions to relaunch.
 Additionally, the app context may need to be altered by the EHR to include relevant QuestionnaireResponses.

-When the DTR app receives a QuestionnaireResponse but does not receive a Questionnaire URL, it should check the QuestionnaireResponse for the context extension.
 The contents of the extension can be sent to the payer server using the [questionnaire-for-order operation](http://hl7.org/fhir/us/davinci-dtr/OperationDefinition/Questionnaire-for-Order).
 The payer server SHALL return a Questionnaire upon receiving a valid coverage and order.

 For EHRs that cannot support this protocol, the data will be stored on the payer server in a DocumentReference resource.
 Data stored in this way SHALL only be available for supporting the DTR workflow.
 Additionally, the DocumentReference may only be accessed by the app which created them.
 Smart apps and payer systems should be registered such that the payer system can establish identity of the smart app prior to granting access to the DocumentReference.
 When registering, the DTR app should be given a shared client secret and a public key, which can be used to prove its identity.